mytech-today-now/wp-meme-player-2/PromptDesign.md

 - **Model:**
   - **Responsibility:** Handles all data-related operations, including interactions with the database and WordPress APIs.
 - **View:**
-  - **Responsibility:** Manages the presentation layer, rendering the user interface within both the WordPress admin dashboard and the front-end Playlist Page.
+  - **Responsibility:** Manages the presentation layer, rendering the user interface within both the WordPress admin dashboard and the front-end Playlists Page, and Playlist Playback Page .
 - **Controller:**
   - **Responsibility:** Acts as an intermediary between the Model and the View, handling user input, processing requests, and coordinating interactions.